-The moment of inertia of an object is an expression of that object’s tendency to resist angular acceleration, i.e., rotation.
+The moment of inertia (or area moment of inertia) of an object is an expression of that object’s tendency to resist bending.
 The moment of inertia is extensively employed in engineering as a structural parameter.
-When designing a structure, an engineer will employ the moment of inertia to optimize the design with respect to expected loads.
+When designing a structure, an engineer will apply the moment of inertia to optimize the design with respect to expected loads.

 An I beam is a common structural member, and calculating its moment of inertia can be broken down into three specific steps, as follows.

 - Applying The Moment Of Inertia Of I Beams

 I-Beam Moment of Inertia